Ryan Hoover hasn’t changed his profile picture for about 10 years now.

 Again, almost no one noticed, with only one tweet mentioning it.

-So here are the last 6 years in profile pictures - I plan on continuing this strategy and take a new photo every second year:
+So here are the last 7 years in profile pictures - I plan on continuing this strategy and take a new photo around every other year.

 Tags: profile, picture, personal, brand | Edit on GitHub